-A fuel vent line is located on the tank and is guided/vented to the bottom of the trike near the back.
+A fuel vent line is located on the tank and is guided/vented to the outside of the trike near the back on the bottom.
 Confirm there is no obstruction in this vent line before flight.

 4.6.4 Quick Drain